-YouTube’s in-app messaging and Community tab to make their way to YouTube TV, YouTube Music
+YouTube’s in-app messaging and Community tab may make their way to YouTube TV, YouTube Music

 In other words, adding a social layer to the TV watching experience may not be a differentiator for YouTube long-term, but that doesn’t mean it won’t have an advantage in this space.

-“YouTube is well positioned to deliver those types of really interesting use cases to our consumers,” said Mohan.
+“YouTube is well-positioned to deliver those types of really interesting use cases to our consumers,” said Mohan.

-That is, YouTube has always been social community of sorts – it’s just that, now, that community is being better surfaced through features like the new tab for creator-to-fan interaction and in-app messaging.
+That is, YouTube has always been a social community of sorts — it’s just that, now, that community is being better surfaced through features like the new tab for creator-to-fan interaction and in-app messaging.

 0